Detection by Proxy

 Kary Mullis won the Nobel Prize for the invention of PCR in 1983 building on other prizes in 1957, 1968 and 1977.
 It remains the gold standard for interrogating RNA and DNA to this day.
 No Nobel Prize has been awarded to molecular diagnostics in the four decades since.

 Clever, intricate but iterative improvements on PCR (Hot Start Taq, qPCR, dPCR, LAMP, SDA, RPA, NEAR, HDA) trade for billions of dollars but no paradigm shift in molecular diagnostics has arisen.
+These technologies continue to be centralised, expensive, and not accessible to many who have the greatest need.

 Detection by Proxy differs in that RNAs of interest are transduced into coded nanoparticles and these are read by a semiconductor sensor.